How to Winterize a Saltwater Pool

 You must also purchase chemicals such as a winterizing chemical kit and antifreeze.
 Expect to pay around $30 to $50 for the winterizing kit and $10 to $20 for antifreeze.

 In addition to the above, you can also hire a professional to winterize your saltwater pool.
 For this service, expect to pay around $200 to $300.
-This is a great option for those that do not have time to close the pool properly.
+This is a great option for those who do not have time to close the pool properly.
 It is also a good option for new pool owners to learn how to winterize the pool by observing a professional.

 Get My Free Pool Care Checklist